starzel/buildout/README.txt

 You can delete the "linkto" directory.
 It's files are used via links to github and can be deleted locally.

-local.cfg_tmpl and secret.cfg_tmpl must be copied to *.cfg and customized for each environment.
+You can either create symlink from local_production.cfg to local.cfg, or you create a local.cfg which extends local_develop.cfg. copy secret.cfg_tmpl to secret.cfg and modify as needed.

-In local.cfg you can select the usage (development or deployment)
+If you symlink local_production.cfg, you must still modify it to choose the parts you really need.
+Especially if you want to use ha zeo or single zeo client.
+Also, if you use local_production.cfg, you must modify templates/supervisord.conf

-It must not be versioned.
+local.cfg and secret.cfg must not be versioned.

 project.cfg contains the project settings, equal for each environment.
 Please create a buildout.cfg symlink pointing to project.cfg